tyler-meier/Simulation/doc/DESIGN.md

 sims, it takes in information from xml and uses that to show the simulation, but updating for whatever specific simulation it is.

+Simulations: There is an abstract class Simulation that has some abstract methods that are kind of shared with Visulization.
+The netty gritty details of the Simulation class is not revealed to visualization and to XML parser classes.
+The different simulations are in the different classes, and there is a grid class that has different implementation of the grid neighbourhood and the edge types. the methods are called in the main simulation which enables the user to implement different features.

 #### Core Classes
 Configurations: ReadXML is vital to this program as it reads the simulation files.

 Visualizations: Core classes are StartVisual and SimVisual which set up the different scenes.
 Chart class is important only if you want the chart to be seen on each scene

+Simualtion: Simulation, Game of life, percolation, predator prey, fire, segregation, RPS., grid, CELL

 ## Assumptions that Affect the Design
 Configurations: